Yvens R. Serpa

 One of my main contributions at Audo is the continuous development and improvement of the yVis: an advanced web-based DICOM Visualizer.
-The yVis supports many crucial features, such as Multi-Planar Reconstruction (MPR), Maximum Intensity Projection (MIP), and many others that are not present in similar systems. yVis is also integrated with Machine-Learning algorithms to further improve the efficiency of its users.
-More than 4.000 exams are monthly diagnosed using Audo software, including the yVis.
+The yVis supports many crucial features, such as Multi-Planar Reconstruction (MPR), Maximum Intensity Projection (MIP), 3D Reconstruction, and many others that are not present in similar web systems. yVis is also integrated with Machine-Learning algorithms to further improve the efficiency of its users.
+More than 6.000 exams are monthly diagnosed using Audo software, including the yVis.

 In 2018 I was hired as a Lecturer/Researcher at Saxion University of Applied Sciences for the Bachelor of Creative Media & Games Technology (CMGT).
 I then moved to The Netherlands, where I currently live with my plants, LPs, and paintings.

 At CMGT, I work as the module leader for the C++ and Advanced Tools courses.
 I was also coordinating the Advanced CMGT minor, in which students developed their portfolio on the use of new technologies and then combined their recently acquired knowledge into group projects.

 I am also part of the Curriculum Committee for the CMGT Engineer Line.
 During the first years of the pandemic, I was directly involved in the design, distribution, and analysis of our recurrent Improvement & Feedback Surveys with the students.

-More recently, I started to write weekly (or almost so) about Game Development and Game Design on Medium.
+I am write about Game Development and Game Design on Medium.
 I cover topics from basic Game Design Theory to more mathematical approaches to Game Economics and even a few tricks for Unity 3D Development.
 Even rarer, I write small humorous pieces on science fiction and the exponential growth of (weird) technology.

-I have recently been rated as one of the Top Writers in Gaming and my texts are usually published and featured by the SUPER JUMP Magazine on the Medium platform.
+While I was writing more actively I was rated as one of the Top Writers in Gaming.
+My texts are usually published and featured by the SUPER JUMP Magazine on the Medium platform.
 I hope to convert them into a book someday 🙂